 With the ubiquity of tablet-wielding executives in the office of today, it would be easy to think that Pake essentially got it right but just misjudged the timing by 20 years.
 But even today, a recent report found that only 1% of European businesses had achieved the goal of a paperless office.
 In fact, the mantra of going paperless has now been downsized to what is perceived to be the more achievable goal of “paper light”.

 The incentives to reduce paper use in the workplace are still significant.
-From an environmental point of view, it has been estimated that the US spends $25-35 billion a year filing, storing and retrieving paper.
+From an environmental point of view, it has been estimated that if the US had cut office paper usage in 2007 by 10%, it would have resulted in the saving of 1.6 million tons of greenhouse gasses - the equivalent at the time of taking 280,000 cars off the road.
+Gartner estimates the US spends $25-35 billion a year filing, storing and retrieving paper.

 Far from going paperless, we are actually accelerating in our use of paper with the annual growth rate of the amount of paper produced by the average company standing at 25%.
 Each day, an estimated 1 billion photocopies are made.